WalkingMachine/sara_install/README.md

 # Sara install

 ### Repository of rosinstall and install script for easy installation
-This repo contains an enclosed catkin workspace along with tools designed to help you manage the versionning of your custom configuration.
+This repo contains an enclosed catkin workspace along with tools designed to help you manage the versioning of your custom configuration.

-Note that since this is a repo containing a workspace containing repos.
+Note that since this is a repo containing a workspace containing other repos.
 This will sligtly affect the way you use git on your packages.
 See the [Workspace versioning layout](#workspace-versioning-layout) section for details.

 ## Table of content
 1. [Recommended tools](#recommended-tools)